insperatum/9.66/chapters/02-pset3.md

 **(c)** Now try copying your code into the box below, to run inference on a longer sequence of observations.

 ~~~~
-var observations = ['H', 'H', 'H', 'H', 'H', 'T', 'T', 'T', 'T', 'T', 'T', 'H', 'H', 'H', 'H', 'T', 'T', 'T']
+var observations = ['H', 'H', 'H', 'H', 'H', 'T', 'T', 'T', 'T', 'H', 'T', 'H', 'H', 'H', 'H']
 // Your code here
 ~~~~

 You will find that, on this longer sequence, the inference algorithm takes an unreasonably long time to output the posterior distribution.
 So far, all our calls to `Infer` have used `{method:"enumerate"}`, which calculates exact posterior probabilities by summing over all sequences of random choices that could have been made.
-For sequences like the one above, this means summing over all $$2^{36}$$ possibilities.
+For sequences like the one above, this means summing over all $$2^{30}$$ possibilities.

 In such situations, WebPPL has a variety of [inbuilt approximate inference algorithms](http://webppl.readthedocs.io/en/master/inference/index.html), which involve sampling latent variables rather than enumerating over all possibilities.
 One such algorithm is Metropolis-Hastings, which Josh has covered in class.

-Modify the code above so that `Infer` uses Metropolis Hastings for inference, using 10000 samples.
+Modify the code above so that `Infer` uses MCMC for inference, using 50000 samples.
 This should be able to generate an approximate posterior within in a few seconds.
+If you like, you can visualise MCMC progress by adding the Infer option ```callbacks: [editor.MCMCProgress()]```.

 **(d)** When running the code above, you probably see a warning: